Three Days in Turkey's Capital

 Afternoon

-Ankara Castle and surrounding historic quarter
+Explore Ankara Castle and the surrounding old town

 Evening